'You can't sit still or tinker around the edges' - Cheltenham changes will make it more appealing to punters says bookmaker

 The Jockey Club announced a raft of changes to the festival last week aimed at improving race competitiveness and customer experience after concerns regarding small field sizes and failing attendances.

-The changes include the Turners' Novices' Chase, Glenfarclas Cross Country Chase and the National Hunt Chase all being switched to handicaps, with the latter also opened up to professional riders instead of being amateur only.
+The changes include the Turners' Novices' Chase, Glenfarclas Cross Country Chase and the National Hunt Chase all being turned into handicaps, with the last-named also opened up to professional riders instead of being amateur only.

 Read the full story